espresso/espresso/Workflow.md

 ## Accepted Content Type

-Usually the browser inform the app about accepted content type with HTTP_ACCEPT header.
+Usually the browser inform the app about accepted content type via HTTP_ACCEPT header.

 `accept?` is a helper allowing to disclose what content type are actually accepted/expected by the browser.